How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Step 4: Receive your certificate

-- NHS GPs can issue paper certificates or email digital copies
+- Doctors can issue paper certificates or digital copies through regional health portals

-- Collect from the practice or have it posted
+- Collect from the health centre or access online

 Pros: